Harphies/AI/workflow.md

 # step 4: Loss and optimizer definition

 - Instantiate the model class
-- Select a loss metrics
-- Select an optimizer, preferably “Adam”
+- define the specific Loss function to be used either cross entropy, MSELoss, etc
+- define the optimization algorithm to be used either SGD, Adam, RMSprop, Momentum etc

 # step 5: Training process

 - Iterate through the data
+- Reset all the gradient to zero
 - Forward prop (making prediction i.e summation of all the layers (weight matrices and bias vector with their activation functions to compute the prediction)
 - Compute the cost function J (difference in the real output and the predicted output
 - Back prop to compute the gradient wrt J (objective function)
 - Updates the model parameters [weights and bias] (optimizer step)

-# step 6: Evaluation
+# step 6: Evaluation/Testing

 - print the metrics